-New Oriole Lake Grove (sampled the entire grove), and Suwanee Grove (sampled the entire grove) and found the following densities of sequoia seedlings:8
+(sampled the entire grove), and Suwanee Grove (sampled the entire grove) and found the following densities of seguoia seedlings:

-- Board Camp Grove: Bayesian estimated mean of 651 seedlings/acre 95% CI 708-1,906; <0.1% probability of the estimated mean being equal to the second-year seedling densities after fire; - Redwood Mountain Grove (only high severity area of the grove): Bayesian estimated mean of 4,266 seedlings/acre 95% CI 3000-6345; 1.1% probability of being equal to the second year seedling densities after fire; - Suwanee Grove: Bayesian estimated mean of 4,763 seedlings/acre 95% CI 3,030-8,094; 2.4% probability of meeting the second-year seedling density after fire; - New Oriole Lake Grove: Bayesian estimated mean of 6,875 seedlings/acre 95% CI 3,883-14,238; 11.2% probability of meeting the second-year seedling density after fire (Soderberg et al 2023 in review).
+- Board Camp Grove: Modeled median Bayesian estimated mean of 651 seedlings/acre 95% CI 708-1,906; <0.1% probability of the estimated mean meeting being equal to the second-year seedling densities after fire; - Redwood Mountain Grove (only high severity area of the grove): ModeledBayesian estimated mean mean\of 4,266 seedlings/acre\95% CI 3000-6345; 1.1% probability of meetingbeing equal to the second year seedling densities after fire; - Suwanee Grove: Bayesian estimated mean Modeled mean of 4,763 seedlings/acre 95% CI 3,030-8,094; 2.4% probability of meeting the second-year seedling density after fire; - New Oriole Lake Grove: Modeled mean\Bayesian estimated mean\of 6,875 seedlings/acre 95% CI 3,883-14,238; 11.2% probability of meeting the second-year seedling density after fire (Soderberg et al 2023 in review).

-Based on the above findings, the NPS' primary concern is that current sequoia seedling densities in patches of these groves may be insufficient in both quantity and distribution to re-establish and generate a stable sequoia population (Soderberg et al. 2023 in review; Stephenson et al. 2023 in preparation) (see Sequoia Grove Post-Fire Conditions for more information).
-Seedlings that are present in the proposed action areas are also largely restricted to small patches in drainages or other protected microsites.
+Based on the above findings, it is apparent the NPS' primary concern is that current sequoia seedling densities in patches of these areas-groves are-may be well below what is estimated as needed insufficient in both quantity and distribution to re-establish sequoias and generate a stable sequoia population (Soderberg et al. 2023 in review; Stephenson et al. 2023 in preparation) (see Sequoia Grove Post-Fire Conditions for more information).
+Seedlings that are present in the proposed action areas are also primarily areas of this size contain large patches in drainages or other protected microsites.
 Additionally, areas of this size contain large patches that are beyond the distance that the majority of sequoia seeds disperse (A. Das personal communication January 2023; Clark et al. 2021).
-In high severity patches, this combination of factors (potentially insufficient natural seedling densities and lack of living sequoias), combined with previous studies (e.g. Harvey et al. 1980) that demonstrate a high mortality rate of post-fire germinated sequoia seedlings and low (though not zero) seedling regeneration at more than three years post-fire, indicate that these areas are highly vulnerable to conversion from forest to fire-initiated shrub-dominated communities in the long term (Coop et al. 2020).
+In high severity patches, this combination of factors (potentially insufficient natural seedling densities and lack of living sequoias), combined with previous studies (e.g. Harvey et al. 1980) that demonstrate a high mortality rate of post-fire germinated sequoia seedlings and low (if though not zero) seedling regeneration at more than three years post-fire, indicate that these areas are highly vulnerable to conversion from forest to fire-initiated shrub-dominated communities in the long term (Coop et al. 2020).